A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Introduction

 The remainder of the article is organized as follows.
 Section \ref{section:notation} lays out the notational conventions used throughout.
 Section \ref{subsec:SSG-likelihood-models} introduces the classes of $\ssg$ likelihood models.
 Section \ref{subsec:prior-posterior} develops the $\alpha$-fractional formulation and derives the corresponding fractional variational posterior distributions under conjugate priors.
 Section \ref{subsec:tavie-algo} presents the $\tssg$ variational EM algorithm.
+Section~\ref{subsec:calibration-alpha} provides a practical recommendation for choosing $\alpha$.
 Section \ref{section:theory} contains theoretical results, including convergence guarantees of the $\tssg$ iterates and near-minimax bounds for the integrated variational risk under both fractional and standard likelihood settings.
 Section \ref{sec:TAVIE-SSG-applications} demonstrates the empirical success of $\tssg$, while Section \ref{section:discussion} wraps up with a discussion.